bgopi23/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to view list
+1. User requests to view list of all clients
 1. FitBook shows a list of clients
 1. User requests to edit the details of a specific client in the list
 1. FitBook edits the details of a client in the list